 Manage your lawn, garden and landscape in a way that will help conserve and protect our natural resources.

-Using more fertilizer than your plants need can have a negative affect on water quality, so be sure to follow the fertilize fairly guidelines on the Lawn Care page.
-In addition, consider other ways to naturally fertilize your garden, such as adding compost.
+Using more fertilizer than your plants need can have a negative effect on water quality.
+Review and follow the fertilize fairly guidelines on the Lawn Care page.
+Consider other ways to naturally fertilize your garden, such as adding compost.
 Compost is not only rich in nutrients, but also in microscopic life, including bacteria, protozoans, and fungi.
-Soils rich in these microorganisms are considered healthy and can support healthy plants.
+Soils rich in microorganisms are healthy and support healthy plants.
 Microorganisms help plants take up nutrients and water out of the soil, reducing the need to fertilize and water as often.
-The good microorganisms can also help plants fend off the bad ones that cause disease.
-Most lawns or gardens that have been chemically treated have “dead” soils as these harsh chemicals kill most soil life.
+Good microorganisms can help plants fend off bad ones that cause disease.
+Most chemically treated lawns or gardens have “dead” soils.
+Typical lawn chemicals, both fertilizers and pesticides, kill most soil life.
 Stopping the use of chemicals and adding compost can bring a soil back to life over time and result in a healthy soil that supports healthy plants.

-Water is a precious resource, even in a state that is surrounded by fresh water!
-When using irrigation in your landscape, water smart.
-Water conservation really starts with selecting the right plants for our climate and your particular site conditions (soil moisture, sunlight exposure, etc.).
+Water is a precious resource, even in a state surrounded by fresh water!
+Conserving water starts with selecting the right plants for our climate and your particular site conditions (soil moisture, sunlight exposure, etc.).
 For example, don’t plant water loving species if you know your soil tends to be dry.
-For gardens and landscape beds, consider using drip irrigation or soaker hoses.
-This will encourage deep watering, which plants prefer, and avoid wetting leaves and creating suitable conditions for certain leaf fungi or other problems.
-In landscape beds, consider using mulch to help reduce evaporation and increase soil moisture retention.
+Use drip irrigation or soaker hoses for gardens and landscape beds.
+This will encourage deep watering, which plants prefer, and avoid wetting leaves and creating suitable conditions for leaf fungi or other problems.
+Use mulch in landscape beds help reduce evaporation and increase soil moisture retention.
 Another way to conserve fresh water is to capture and reuse rain water with a rain barrel.

 Lawns are an important part of the American dream and have their place in suburban landscapes.
 But how much lawn do you really need?
-Consider reducing the size of your lawn by adding flower beds, shrubs or alternative ground covers.
-Reducing the amount of lawn reduces the need for fertilizing, watering and mowing and may increase the aesthetic appeal of your property and provide a little space for wildlife (birds and butterflies).
+Reduce the size of your lawn by adding flower beds, shrubs or alternative ground covers.
+Reducing the amount of lawn reduces the need for fertilizing, watering and mowing.
+It may also increase the aesthetic appeal of your property and provide a little space for wildlife (birds and butterflies).